Health and wellbeing of child protection clients - advice

 - how the unmet health need may impact the child

-- what are the consequences for the child if they are not assessed or able to receive treatment that is recommended by health professionals
+- what the consequences are for the child if they are not assessed or able to receive treatment that is recommended by health professionals

 - how to meet the child's best interests.